Texas homeschools are classified as a type of private school and must meet a few requirements.

 State Data

 Texas does not require parents to report homeschool participation.
 As such, the state cannot report homeschool participation.
 However, we do have some information on homeschool participation.
 The U.S. Census estimates indicate that around 4.5% of Texas families homeschooled in the spring of 2020 and increased to 12.3% by the fall of 2020.
-Based on U.S. Census estimates for the 2022 and 2023 school years, an average of 4.3% of K-12 students in Texas were homeschooled during this time.
+These are comparable to the national averages of 5.4% and 11.1% at the time, respectively.
+Based on U.S. Census data, our calculations indicate that about 5.95% of K-12 students in Texas were homeschooled during the 2022-23 school year, and 6.28% during the 2023-24 school year.
+Due to survey changes, the data from 2020 reflects the percentage of households, while the data from following years reflects the percentage of students.

 Cross-Sector Comparison